<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Quick Notes]]></category>

-<guid isPermaLink="false">https://dynasort.io/?p=764</guid>
+<guid isPermaLink="false">https://dynasort.io/?p=773</guid>

-<p><em>This is one recipe signal in Dynasort. <a href="https://apps.shopify.com/dynasort?utm_source=dynasort_io&#038;utm_medium=website&#038;utm_campaign=quick_notes&#038;utm_content=sort-shopify-collection-sell-through-rate" target="_blank" rel="noopener">Install it from the Shopify App Store</a> or <a href="https://dynasort.io/features/">see how it works</a>.</em></p>
+<p><em>Dynasort sorts through Shopify&#8217;s APIs, with no scripts. <a href="https://apps.shopify.com/dynasort?utm_source=dynasort_io&#038;utm_medium=website&#038;utm_campaign=quick_notes&#038;utm_content=does-collection-sorting-affect-seo" target="_blank" rel="noopener">Install it from the Shopify App Store</a> or <a href="https://dynasort.io/features/">see how it works</a>.</em></p>

 ]]></content:encoded>